Kaleidoscope-io/Tableu-Challenge/README.md

 * What are the peak hours in which bikes are used during winter months?
 Commute hours (8am and then 5-6pm) have peak activity.

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
+Indicated in top 10 stations but basically the ones in the center of NY and ones on the periphery that go to New Jersey, etc.

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
+Similar to the top 10 starting stations

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)